-I am a huge fan of Audiobooks, in fact, over the last 9 years, I have listened to over 255 full-length Audiobooks.
+I am a huge fan of Audiobooks; in fact, I have listened to over 255 full-length Audiobooks over the last nine years.
 I feel I am quite knowledgeable about how to best use and consume this huge wealth of knowledge.
 But I wanted to find out if I am alone in my huge consumption of Audiobooks.

 What is an Audiobook?